|17||@Broncos||W 23 - 9||4||64||16||21||0|

 |2017||Los Angeles Chargers||16||15||102||1393||13.7||51||6||2||9||4.5||6||0||1||0|

-- Made the first Pro Bowl of his career last season and was named Comeback Player of the Year by The Associated Press, the Professional Football Writers of America and Sporting News.
+- Two-time Pro Bowl selection (2017-18 seasons) and was named Comeback Player of the Year in 2017 by The Associated Press, the Professional Football Writers of America and Sporting News.

 - Set a Chargers franchise record for single-season receptions with 102 in 2017, topping Hall of Fame RB LaDainian Tomlinson’s 100 in 2003.